The biggest mistake when it comes to wills is not having one at all.

 With a living trust, your heirs can often avoid having to go through the probate process to determine who gets what, because your assets would be transferred into the ownership of a trust.
 Instead of appointing an executor, you would appoint a "successor trustee" to head the trust after your passing.
 While you are alive, you can manage the property you put into the trust, and you can empower the trustee to manage the trust if you become incapacitated.

 Additionally, a living trust may provide more privacy.
 Typically, once a will enters a probate court, it becomes a public document.
 That means anyone can request to see it.
 A living trust is generally shielded from such requests, except in cases of litigation.

 You are not required to hire a lawyer to draft a will, but it may be a good idea to ensure that the document is valid.
 Each state has different requirements for a valid will.
 Some states may require two witnesses instead of one, or they may require a will be notarized or filed with the court.

 If you can, you want to avoid any situation that would elongate the probate process for your beneficiaries.
 While having no will at all would do just that, unclear language could also prolong the process.

 You may think that sharing large assets with your spouse means you should have a joint will.
-But Mayoras and other estate planning lawyers often recommend an individual will, instead.
+But estate planning lawyers often recommend an individual will instead.